 Use the quick links below to jump to answers to your questions on this page.

-Because, correctly done, it provides the child with lots of practice in using the tripod fingers together – ie the thumb, forefinger and middle finger.
-Have a look at this pic of a mature pencil grip and you can see how these tripod fingers are working well together to control the pencil.
+Have a look at this pic of a mature pencil grip and you can see how these tripod fingers (thumb, index and middle fingers) are working well together to control the pencil.

 "Cutting out" involves two completely separate skills: